sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    * - BM1684X
      - The fourth-generation tensor processor launched by SOPHGO for the field of deep learning.

-   * - TPU
+   * - Tensor Computing Processor
-     - On-chip neural network processing unit.
+     - On-processor neural network processing unit.

    * - SOC mode
-     - A working mode, the SDK runs on A53 AARCH64 platform, and TPU is used as the platform bus device.
+     - A working mode, the SDK runs on A53 AARCH64 platform, and Tensor Computing Processor is used as the platform bus device.

    * - PCIe mode
      - A working mode, SDK runs on the X86 platform, BM1684 and BM1684X are at deep learning computing accelerator cards in PCIe interface.